dellaglio/csrbench-oracle/README.md

  * Run the Oracle.
 Depending on the setup configuration, for each query to be executed, two possible behaviours are possible:
   * If there is no answer associated to the query, the oracle produces all the possible answers according to the input configuration;
   * If there is an answer associated to the query, the oracle starts to produce an answer and comparing it with the input one.
 If it finds a match, it stops, otherwise it repeats.
+ * When the Oracle runs, it creates an html file with a summary of the tests and the results.